hasnain2808/search_engineering/week2/results/answers.md

 > L2: As you increased CPU and memory in your L2 tests, what seemed to be the constraining factor limiting indexing rate?

+Still CPU (on gitpod)

-L2: memory in your L2 tests, what seemed to be the constraining factor limiting indexing rate?
+> L2: memory in your L2 tests, what seemed to be the constraining factor limiting indexing rate?
 What was the constraining factor for querying rate?

+Still CPU (on gitpod)